InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 consumers.
 They should communicate opportunities for making contributions to consumers and try to elicit and align the interests of potential contributors with that of the community.
-What often works well is if contributors were able to work on something that made their day job easier, such as tools, e. g.
+What often works well is if contributors were able to work on something that made their day job easier, e.g. development tools and automation.

-Finally, it is the TCs responsibility to identify contributors with the potential to grow, to foster and to nurture that growth e. g. by getting contributors excited for tackling challenging tasks and to mentor or coach them while they are performing them.
+Finally, it is the TCs responsibility to identify contributors with the potential to grow.
+They should foster and nurture that growth by getting contributors excited for tackling challenging tasks and to mentor or coach them while they are performing them.
 This is, in our opinion, the noblest responsibility a TC has.
 It is rewarding for both the contributor and the